huangjiao-heart/faust/README.md

 Faust is just Python, and a stream is an infinite asynchronous iterator.
-If you know how to use Python, you already know how to use Faust, and it works with your favorite Python libraries like Django, Flask, SQLAlchemy, NLTK, NumPy, SciPy, TensorFlow, etc.
+If you know how to use Python, you already know how to use Faust, and it works with your favorite Python libraries like Django, Flask, SQLAlchemy, NTLK, NumPy, SciPy, TensorFlow, etc.

 ## Bundles